cantbelieveimshook/Beesearch/README.md

 ![model pipeline](misc_scripts_and_files/pilosity_pipeline.jpg)

 ## Repository Contents
+**root:** The path of the directory where everything is located.
+Called by getting os.cwd().
+For organization purposes, every subfolder and script should be located in the root folder.
+All other folders will be named assuming they are located in the root folder.

+Note: paths.py also has a root variable, which stores the path to the scripts folder.
+That root variable is only used by the files in the scripts folder.

 ### Scripts

+path: root + 'scripts/

 This folder contains all of our scripts, including main.py.
 We have informally divided them further into a few different categories.